-You can pin Group and Row Total columns to the side of the data table.
+You can pin Group and Row Total columns to the side of the table.
 A pinned column remains fixed in place while the rest of the table scrolls.

 To pin a column, hover over the column you want to pin and click the button in the column header.
-The button toggles on and the column pins to the side of the data table:
+The button toggles on and the column pins to the side of the table:

 A Group column pins to the left of any unpinned columns.

 The Row Total column pins to the right of any unpinned columns.

 To unpin a column, click the button in the header of the column you want to unpin.
 The button toggles off and if the column is a Group column, it moves to the right of any pinned Group columns.

 You can create styling rules for table cell values that match conditions you define.
 Conditional formatting rules affect the look of your chart dynamically: if the value of a table cell changes to match or stop matching your conditions, its styling updates to reflect that.

 To learn how to use conditional formatting rules, see the Conditional Formatting customization option.

 The following table examples visualize data from a hospitality and property service.
 Each document in the collection represents a unit available for rent and includes information such as the monthly unit price, neighborhood, and property type.